Krg1994/Blinkit-Dashboard-Project/README.md

 The Blinkit Analytics Dashboard is a visually engaging and analytical Power BI report designed to help users explore and compare over different level cities.
 The dashboard focuses on highlighting major features like revenue by fat content in products, fat content by outlet and revenue by specific item category.
 This tool is intended for use by commerce analysts, revenue enthusiasts and data-driven strategists who seek to understand trends and characteristics of blinkit report.

 3. Tech Stack
-List the key technologies used to build the dashboard.

-The dashboard was built using the following tools and technologies:
+The dashboard was built using the following tools and technologies: <Br />
 • 📊 Power BI Desktop – Main data visualization platform used for report creation. <Br />
 • 📂 Power Query – Data transformation and cleaning layer for reshaping and preparing the data. <Br />
 • 🧠 DAX (Data Analysis Expressions) – Used for calculated measures, dynamic visuals, and conditional logic. <Br />